-Session Location: Departs from Raleigh Convention Center Price: $25.00
+Session Location: Departs from the Marriott New Orleans Price: $50

-Join the Land Trust Alliance for a cocktail reception honoring you and your fellow advocacy Ambassadors for your commitment to support land conservation nationwide.
+Join the Land Trust Alliance for a cocktail reception at Crescent City Brewery honoring you and your fellow advocacy Ambassadors for your commitment to support land conservation nationwide.
 Ambassadors is a network of land trust supporters who pledge to cultivate strong relationships with their members of Congress and advance pro-conservation policies at the federal level.
 Anybody who takes the Ambassador pledge is welcome to attend.
-Upstairs bar at Trophy Tap and Table - located at 225 S. Wilmington Street.

 The breakfast and stewardship roundtables at Rally are really great ways to connect with others like you who spend their time and energy actively stewarding conservation.
 You get special time to share your stories about conservation management and learn from your peers.
 These exclusive opportunities for stewardship volunteers and staff to exchange ideas are always one of the best reasons to attend Rally!
 When else do you get the chance to talk with others from around the country facing the challenge of forever?
 RSVPs will be collected later this summer.